 Yes, you can.

-- Tap your appointment
+- Scroll down and tap your appointment

 - Tap the three dots icon and select ‘Add to calendar’